Request Configuration

 When you make a REST API call to Browserless, you may receive an HTTP 200 status code indicating that the connection between Browserless and your client was successful.
 However, the underlying site that Browserless visits may return a different status response code.

 Browserless propagates the actual site's response code through response headers.
-If a site returns something like "Error 403 - Forbidden", you'll find that 403 status code in the response headers under X-Response-Code.
+If a site returns an error like 403, find the status code in the response headers under X-Response-Code.

 Response headers provided: